kevinboone/vlc-server/client/README.md

     $ vlc-server-client --help

+After installation, you should be able to run `man vlc-server-client` for more information.

 The `add-url` and `play` commands take one or more URLs or files as arguments.
 The difference between these commands is that `add-url` just adds to the playlist, whilst `play` replaces the playlist with new files.